Gaius-Augustus/BRAKER/README.md

            --bam=file1.bam,file2.bam
     ```

+    Please note that we generally assume that bam files were generated with HiSat2 because that is the aligner that would also be executed by BRAKER3 with fastq input.
+If you want for some reason to generate the bam files with STAR, use the option `--outSAMstrandField intronMotif` of STAR to produce files that are compatible wiht StringTie in BRAKER3.

 -   In order to run BRAKER with RNA-Seq spliced alignment information that has already been extracted, run:

     ```